 The truth is, neck lines are totally normal!

-Our bodies are made with extra skin in some highly mobile areas of our bodies in order to stretch and accommodate movement.
+Our bodies are made with extra skin in some highly mobile areas, including our necks, in order to stretch and accommodate movement.

 Types of Wrinkles on Neck